 Directors must ensure that they have sufficient time and capacities to fulfil their board commitments.
 Therefore, directors should not hold an excessive number of mandates.
 DWS considers directors overboarded in case they hold more than five external non-executive mandates.
-For directors who hold executive positions on any board, our limit is two additional non-executive mandates.
-Further, directors must not hold more than one executive position due to their extended responsibilities, DWS attributes an additional mandate to members assuming the chair position of the board or the chair position of the audit committee.
+For directors who hold an executive position, our limit is two additional non-executive mandates and cannot serve as chair of board or audit committee chair on more than one of them.
+Due to their extended responsibilities, DWS attributes an additional mandate to members assuming the role of a CEO, chair position of the board or the chair position of the audit committee.

-In this regard, we note that Ms. Su Li and Mr. Yuying Zhang holding multiple executive roles are currently overboarded according to our DWS Corporate Governance and Proxy Voting Policy.
+In this regard, we note that Ms. Janice Fukakusa, Mr. Frank J. McKenna, Mr. Brian Lawson and Mr. Jeffrey Blidner are currently overboarded according to our DWS Corporate Governance and Proxy Voting Policy.